ivandfx/DFXWinTweaks/README.md

 ![](https://raw.githubusercontent.com/ivandfx/DFXTweaker/dfxtweakerweb/images/dfxesr1.png)
 **DFX Tweaker 1.11.2 ESR Start Menu - Windows 11 22H2**

+**If Microsoft Defender or SmartScreen flags the script as malware or virus, ignore it and try to run it again.
+Probably this has something to do with a command that disables Microsoft Defender, that's why disabling Microsoft Defender requires to reboot to Windows Safe Mode.**
 If you want the latest and buggiest features, check [DFX Tweaker Beta Channel](https://ivandfx.github.io/DFXTweaker/beta/index.html)

 ## 🐇 Online features